 Students of Color

-The Center for Race, Equity and Identity (CREI) provides advocacy, resources, and programs to support students of color and is committed to building a community around their lived experiences.
+In a traditionally White institution, the Center for Race, Equity, and Identity (CREI) provides advocacy, resources, and programs to support students of color and is committed to building a community around their lived experiences.
 Our goal is to create an environment where students of color can support one another, benefit from collective wisdom and gain energy for action through conversations about topics relevant to race, oppression, privilege, and social justice.

 Person of Color Heritage & History at Goucher